OctopusDeploy/blog/blog/2020-01/devops-documentation/index.md

 For the Octopus Guides, we used:

-* Wista for our video hosting.
+* Wista for our video hosting (YouTube is another good option).
 * AWS S3 for our image hosting.
-* A custom tool using WebDriver for scripting a web browser.
+* A custom tool using Selenium WebDriver for scripting a web browser.
 * GitHub Actions to execute everything.

 To see this in action, we’ll take a look at a [sample project](https://github.com/OctopusSamples/GoogleAgileDocs).
 This project includes two workflows that are executed by GitHub Actions: one to capture the screencast, and another to generate the screenshots.